mukhtar-github/beginners-guide-to-react/setup/setup.md

 Otherwise, we'll call that 'fetchPokémon' with the 'pokémonName' and then in our success handler for this promise, we'll get the 'Pokémon' data and we can set some state.
 Let's go ahead and manage some state for this.
 We'll have use state for 'Pokémon' and we'll call 'setPokémon', and we'll initialize this to null.
 Down here, let's rename this from 'Pokémon' to 'pokémonData'.
 Then we can call 'setPokémon' with the 'pokémonData.'

+Down here we can say if no 'Pokémon' then we'll return just a ... to indicate the reloading.
+Otherwise we know we have the 'pokémonData' and so, we can render it right here.
+Let's JSON stringify this.
+I'll put that in a 'pre' so we get the right spacing.
+Say, JSON stringify 'Pokémon', null, two to get nice spacing for JSON.
+We'll save this.
+We have a ... right here.
+Because there's no 'Pokémon' then we can enter in 'Pikachu', submit that, and we get 'Pikachu's' information.

 ```html
 <body>